drozd324/GPU_Delaunay_Triangulation/thesis.typ

 		@CGAlgoApp
 	]

-	A key feature of all of the Delaunay triangulation theorems we will be considering that no three points from the set of points $P$ which will make up our triangulation will lie on a line and alse that no 4 points like on a circle.
+	A key feature of all of the Delaunay triangulation theorems we will be considering is that no three points from the set of points $P$ which will make up our triangulation will lie on a line and also that no 4 points like on a circle.
 Motivation for this defintion will become more apparent in @emptyCirclyProp_thrm and following. @genpos_def lets us imagine that our points are distributed randomly enough so that our algorithms will work with no degeneracies appearing.
 	This leads us to the following definition.